SystemsApproach/security/systems.rst

 passing the VPN traffic on to the corporate network.
 Note that a remote access VPN will almost always have to solve the problem of how to get traffic through the corporate firewall.
-We cover firewalls in a later chapter, but it is generally the case that VPN traffic will be allowed to traverse the firewall so that the VPN user can access corporate resources.
+We cover firewalls in a later chapter, but it is generally the case that VPN traffic is allowed to traverse the firewall so that the VPN user can access corporate resources.
 The problems of this approach are discussed in the firewalls chapter.